mx-mark/VideoTransformer-pytorch/README.md

 # PyTorch implementation of Video Transformer Benchmarks
 This repository is mainly built upon [Pytorch](https://pytorch.org/) and [Pytorch-Lightning](https://pytorch-lightning.readthedocs.io/en/latest/).
 We wish to maintain a collections of scalable video transformer benchmarks, and discuss the training recipes of how to train a big video transformer model.

 Now, we implement the [TimeSformer](https://arxiv.org/abs/2102.05095) and [ViViT](https://arxiv.org/abs/2103.15691).
-And we have pre-trained the `TimeSformer-B` on [Kinetics600](https://deepmind.com/research/open-source/kinetics), but still can't guarantee the performance reported in the paper.
+And we have pre-trained the `TimeSformer-B`, `ViViT-B` and `MaskFeat` on [Kinetics400/600](https://deepmind.com/research/open-source/kinetics), but still can't guarantee the performance reported in the paper.
 However, we find some relevant hyper-parameters which may help us to reach the target performance.

-## New Addition
+## Update
 1. We add the pre-trained weights of `ViViT-B` on [Kinetics400](https://deepmind.com/research/open-source/kinetics).
 2. We add the [MaskFeat](https://arxiv.org/abs/2112.09133) which performs a mask image modeling method and pretrain the model on [Kinetics400](https://deepmind.com/research/open-source/kinetics).
 More details will be updated later.
 3. We add a notebook `VideoTransformer_demo.ipynb` to show a demo of video classification task.
+4. We add a file `visualize_attention.py` to show the attention map of the pre-trained timesformer model.
+5. We create a `create_video_transform` method in `data_transform.py` to match the advanced training recipe adopting by the [MaskFeat](https://arxiv.org/abs/2112.09133).
+And with the advanced training recipe, we can train the MViT-B from the scratch to achieve a comparable performance.

 ## Table of Contents
 1. [Difference](#difference)